 The Fifth Grade A-Team Tournament begins with preliminary competitions, in which schools are grouped by geographical areas.
 The two top-scoring schools from these January preliminary rounds compete in one of three semifinal rounds in February or early March.
 Preliminary and semifinal competitions are open only to staff, students, and students’ family members.
 The two top-scoring schools from each semifinal then compete to claim the title of Polk County champion.

 Middle School A-Team

-The Polk Regional Science and Engineering Fair and the Elementary showcase are highly academic competitions available for all students to showcase their independent/ team scientific research or prototypes.
+The Polk Regional Science and Engineering Fair and the Elementary Showcase allow students to share independent/team scientific research or prototypes.
 Students must compete at the school level to win a bid to participate at the county level.
-Both events will take place in January under the theme “Science Builds the Future.”
+Both events will take place in January 2019 under the theme “Science Builds the Future.”

-The Elementary Showcase is for students in 4th and 5th grade and the Polk Regional Science and Engineering Fair is for students in Middle and High school.”
+The Elementary Showcase is for students in fourth and fifth grade, and the Polk Regional Science and Engineering Fair is for students in middle and high school.